“We have been a paying customer for DreamHost since April 2017.

-There’s also no included email service for the entry-level shared hosting package—you have to buy it as an upgrade if you want it, which is also uncommon.
+There’s no included free email service for the entry-level shared hosting package—you have to buy it as an upgrade if you want it, which is also uncommon.

 This might be enough to discourage someone who is just looking for a small, cheap personal website, but outside of that, I don’t expect these deficiencies to count too much against DreamHost.

 Overall the main flaws are that a couple things should be included in DreamHost’s entry-level shared hosting package that is not.

 Other than that, DreamHost isn’t suffering much–anything it is, is endemic to every other hosting company.